 Intellectual property is a category of property that includes intangible creations of the human intellect, and primarily encompasses copyrights, patents, and trademarks.
 It also includes other types of rights, such as trade secrets, publicity rights, moral rights, and rights against unfair competition.

-There are 4 types of Intellectual Property rights that cover different types of assets - trademark, copyright, patent and trade secret:
+4 types of Intellectual Property rights cover different types of assets - trademark, copyright, patent and trade secret:

 (A) Trademark protects the image and reputation of the trademark owner.
 This is most common for a business that contains a logo or signature characteristic on their product.